Describe attribute fields

 2. Click the Data tab and click the Fields button.

-4. Click Edit for the Description and type a summary of the information that the field stores.
+4. Click Edit for the Description value and type a summary of the information that the field stores.

-5. Click Save to add the description.
+5. Click Save to add the field description.

 When people use the layer in Map Viewer or Map Viewer Classic, they can access each field's description when setting the layer's style and when they open the table in the map.
 This information helps them understand how to use and symbolize the data.